Hera Gallery: History

+The gallery continues to host topical exhibitions.
+Their 2022 exhibition, "Erosion," highlighted artist's emotional responses to the 2022 U.S. Supreme Court Case, Dobbs v.
+Jackson Women's Health Organization.
+The gallery also hosts community outreach programs; from September 2020 to June 2021 the gallery ran the program The Green Stitch: Knitting Community Together, in which Hera Gallery, The Rhode Island Natural History Survey, and Save the Bay RI hosted monthly environmentalist presentations and corresponding craft activities.

 Organizational structure

 Initially the organization of Hera Gallery consisted of non-hierarchical egalitarian committees, influenced by feminist ideals.
 As the gallery grew, its board of directors, once only represented by artist-members, was appended with a community Advisory Board from 1986–2000, according to the gallery's unpublished “Addendum to the History of Hera”.
 Furthermore, when the Advisory Board was discontinued in 2000, the Board of Directors began including external community members (Addendum).
 Since 1992 (Addendum) there has also been a Gallery Director part-time paid position.